-For today’s post about Portuguese music I’m bringing you a personal favourite: Meet Diabo na Cruz (“devil on the cross”)!
-Here’s a song from their new album:
+For today’s post about Portuguese music I’m sharing with you a personal favourite: Meet Diabo na Cruz (“devil on the cross”)!
+Here’s a song from their latest album:

-I’ve been listening to their music pretty much since the band started and the way they mix both rock and folk amazes me.
+I’ve been listening to their music pretty much since the band began and the way they mix both rock and folk never ceases to amaze me.

-On the one hand you have traditional Portuguese musical instruments and rythms and lots of references to Portuguese folk lore (from the vocabulary used to stereotypical characters).
-On the other hand there’s all the energy from rock guitars and drums.
+On the one hand you have traditional Portuguese musical instruments and rhythms and lots of references to Portuguese folk lore (ranging from the vocabulary used to stereotypical characters).
+On the other hand there’s all the sort of rock energy you get from guitars and drums.

-I believe that, to some extent, they somehow represent my generation, with a foot in the city and the other in Nature, somewhat patriotic but capable of self criticism, torn between seeking a deeper connection with something/someone and updating our social media.
+I believe that, to some extent, they do a pretty good job at representing my generation: with a foot in the city and the other in Nature, somewhat patriotic but capable of self criticism, torn between keeping up with social media and seeking a deeper connection with something/someone.